 When the American Kidney Fund was founded, there were fewer than 20,000 Americans with kidney failure.
 Today more than 600,000 Americans have kidney failure.
 Kidney failure is an expensive condition to treat and posts an enormous financial burden on the nation and on patients.
 The Medicare program that covers most people with kidney failure cost taxpayers more than $34 billion in 2011, 6.3 percent of the total Medicare budget, though people with kidney failure constituted only about 1 percent of the total Medicare population.
 With kidney failure treatment costing private insurers an additional estimated $14.9 billion that same year, the total cost of kidney failure treatment totaled nearly $50 billion.

-While the number of people with kidney failure is enormous, the number of people with its precursor, chronic kidney disease, is staggering—30 million Americans, or about 10 percent of the U.S. population.
+While the number of people with kidney failure is enormous, the number of people with its precursor, chronic kidney disease, is a staggering—37 million Americans.
 Diabetes and hypertension cause two-thirds of all cases of kidney disease.

 One out of every 3 Americans is at risk for kidney disease, and kidney disease is now among the top 10 causes of death in the United States.
 Nine out of 10 people with early to moderate kidney disease don’t know they have it, putting their health in jeopardy.